greglp/greglp.github.io/README.md

 Change Log

-v0.3 Added Rumors style fleetwood theme to project v0.2 - Expanded scope of project to include Bootstrap Templates as the end product of SCSS learning.
+<div>v0.3 Added Rumors style fleetwood theme to project</div>
+<div>v0.2 - Expanded scope of project to include Bootstrap Templates as the end product of SCSS learning.</div>